 New Jersey is among a group of leading states participating in the Partnership for Assessment of Readiness for College and Careers (PARCC) – an internationally-benchmarked assessment of applied knowledge designed to measure Common Core proficiencies.
-PARCC will replace statewide exams starting with the NJASK in 2015.
-These tests will measure students’ content knowledge and key skills, such as their ability to think critically, solve problems, and use information from their reading material to write well-developed essays.
+PARCC replaced statewide exams starting with the NJASK in 2015.
+These tests measure students’ content knowledge and key skills, such as their ability to think critically, solve problems, and use information from their reading material to write well-developed essays.

 WHAT IS PARCC?

 PARCC - the Partnership for Assessment of Readiness for College and Careers - is a group of states working together to develop a common set of computer-based K–12 assessments in English Language Arts/Literacy and Mathematics that are linked to the new, more rigorous Common Core State Standards (CCSS).